What would you do if you’d hit or neared 50, had always wanted to travel the world, and didn’t even come close to having the resources to do so.

 As I never had the good fortune to recognize my bershert (soul mate) and have a family of my own, life under that roof was lonely much of the time.
-I am great on my own and I enjoy my time alone, but to really be honest, yes, I was also lonely.
+I am great on my own and I enjoy my time alone, but my life was sometimes too solitary.

 I love exploring new places, cultures, histories (well old histories, actually) — and I felt stuck.
 I’d loved what I’d accomplished in life, but I wasn’t living.
 I was existing.
 I wasn’t growing.
 I was withering.
 I had long wanted to travel the world again, but not alone.
 (When traveling alone you have to take your backpack into the public restroom of a bus or train station.)
 Besides, traveling anywhere wasn’t possible with the rent I needed to pay in LA.
 I’d waited patiently for someone to give me a house (well, not really) but that had not come along (or the deed was lost in the mail).

 So I jumped on the next best event that came along — the loss of my rented home.
 My longtime and excellent landlord needed to move back into his condo so I was facing a move.
 A move to higher rent and less space, at that.
 Not a good combo for a freelance writer.

 Some say a wave of insanity — that I’d lost rational thought.

 If I didn’t have to spend so much money on rent I could travel.